Rebus Free Webinar Series

 Revising and Remixing with AI: Ethical and Practical Strategies

-May 21, 2025 with Ariful Hoq Shanil and Tasha Whitton
+May 21, 2025 with Ariful Hoq Shanil and Natasha Whitton

 Artificial intelligence (AI) offers exciting possibilities for revising and remixing openly licensed materials, but how can we do so in a way that aligns with the values of open education?
 This interactive session reflects on important questions: When should you leverage AI in content creation?
 What does responsible use look like?
 Together, we’ll explore interesting use cases, ethical considerations, and copyright implications.
 We’ll also discuss practical strategies for disclosing AI-assisted revisions to support others who may want to revise and remix your work.
 Join us to explore how AI can enhance, rather than replace, human creativity in the OER ecosystem.